Sports-related curses: Derby County F.C.

 English football side Derby County were placed under a curse by a group of Romani Gypsies who were forced to move from a camp so that they could build their stadium, the Baseball Ground.
 The curse was that Derby County would never win the FA Cup.
 This mirrors the curse placed on Birmingham City F.C.

 Despite reaching six FA Cup semi-finals between 1896 and 1903, including three finals, they never managed to win the trophy.
 The next time they reached the final was in 1946 against Charlton Athletic.
 In the buildup to the final, a representative from the club went to meet with Gypsies in an attempt to lift the curse.
 During the match, with the score tied at 1–1, the ball burst.
 It has since been seen by fans of the club as the moment the curse was lifted.
 Derby County went on to win the match 4–1.

-England penalty curse
+England national team and penalties

-Prior to the 2018 FIFA World Cup England hadn't won a game on a penalty shootout since 1996.
-The curse was broken with a penalty victory against Colombia in the 2018 World Cup round-of-16.
-Subsequently, England lost the UEFA Euro 2020 Final to Italy in a penalty shootout.
-Then in the 2022 FIFA World Cup, England captain Harry Kane misses a penalty, which could have tied their quarter-final match against France.
-England ended up losing 2-1.
+Prior to the 2018 FIFA World Cup England had not won a game on a penalty shootout since 1996.
+The curse was broken with a penalty victory against Colombia in the 2018 World Cup round of 16.

-European teams against Brazil

-Starting in 1998 every European team who defeats or eliminates Brazil during a World Cup knockout stages will receive a group stage elimination at the next World Cup.
-1998 World Cup winners France defeated Brazil at the final were eliminated at the group stages in 2002 and again in a rematch at the 2006 World Cup where France was victorious against Brazil at the Quarterfinal were eliminated in the group stage against in 2010.
-At the 2014 FIFA World Cup Brazil lost to the dominant Germany 1–7 and lost to the Netherlands in a 3rd place match in that same tournament.
-Germany went on to be eliminated at the group stage at the 2018 FIFA World Cup while the Netherlands failed to qualify the World Cup in 2018.
-Brazil met Belgium at the Quarterfinal of the 2018 FIFA World Cup however Brazil lost and were eliminated from the tournament 1-2.
-Belgium was eliminated at the group stages at the 2022 FIFA World Cup with this result.

-Netherlands who eliminated Brazil at the 2010 tournament were to only team to survive the group stage elimination in 2014 and defeating Brazil again in a rematch in a 3rd place match before failing to qualify for the 2018 tournament.